leaflabs/libmaple/docs/source/hardware/maple.rst

 jumper to the desired selector before reconnecting power.

 You can also power the Maple via the pin labeled "Vin" on the lower header.
-However, don't do this while simultaneously powering the Maple from another source, or you could damage the board.
+This pin feeds into both the digital and analog voltage regulators.
+However, don't do this while simultaneously powering the board from another source, or you could damage it.

+.. warning:: Silkscreens on Maples up through Rev 5s manufactured in Spring 2011 falsely indicated that the barrel jack could be supplied by up to 18 V.  We recommend a barrel jack input voltage **no greater than 12 V**.

+   See :ref:`this erratum <maple-barrel-jack>` for more information.

 Using the Built-in Battery Charger
 ----------------------------------